samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 ## Setting Up a Development Environment

 Getting hands-on with web workers will help us understand them better!
 For the purpose of this blog post, we'll be running the sample code within a [CodeSandbox](https://codesandbox.io/) project.
 It's easy to bootstrap and run a vanilla JavaScript project there.
-If you want, feel free to visit the [CodeSandbox that is already set up](https://codesandbox.io/s/xp901z23o4) and fork it.
-Otherwise, please, follow these steps:
+Please, follow these steps:

 - Visit [CodeSandbox](https://codesandbox.io/).